Avast SecureLine VPN Review 2023: A Good Choice?

-Even though the user interface is less minimalistic than those of other services from our sample, it remains as easy to operate.
-To create a VPN tunnel, simply click on the main On/Off toggle.
+Even though the user interface is less minimalistic than those of other services from our sample, it's just as easy to operate.
+To create a VPN tunnel, simply click the main On/Off toggle.
 Underneath the switch, you'll be shown your real and, when connected to a VPN, virtual IP, as well as the duration of your connections.

 When connected to a VPN, your virtual IP will be displayed.

 SecureLine VPN automatically connects to the best available server, however, you can manually select this if you'd like.
 All servers in the server list are arranged by region, with dedicated streaming and P2P servers marked as such.
 The VPN's streaming performance is discussed below in the "Performance" section of this review.